THE MEDIEVAL VILLAGE OF SLOTSHAVEN

 The little town of small houses invites the kids to explore every corner with its many details.

-Part of the details of the playground are small paintings relating to the theme, which adds another layer to the play features and to the storyline.
+Some of the details of the playground are small paintings relating to the theme, which add another layer to the play features and to the storytelling.